New York's 99th State Assembly district: Democratic candidate

 Ken Harper, the Chairman of the Putnam County Democratic Committee, ran unopposed for the Democratic nomination.
 He is known for writing frequent letters to the editor in local newspapers.
 Harper had failed in six previous bids for public office including Putnam County Executive in 1998 and 2002, Putnam County Legislator in 2003, Patterson Town Supervisor in 1997 and 1999, and Paterson Town Councilman in 2005.
 Although in other years, the previous incumbent had been challenged by only token opposition, this would be the first that the seat would be competitive in over a decade.
 Harper received funding of over $250,000 to Ball's from the New York State Democratic Assembly Campaign Committee (DACC) for the campaign.
 However, he was unable to prevail.

 Ball criticized his opponent after he pointed out to The Journal News that a League of Women Voters brochure inaccurately listed Harper was a college graduate.
 Ball said a note that appeared after Harper's name, stating that the Democrat graduated from the University of Pennsylvania in 1982 with a bachelor's in English, was false.
 Both a university spokesman and Harper confirmed that fact, stating that Harper attended the institution, but that there was no record of him having received a degree.
-Harper stated he never misrepresented himself as a college graduate and was not responsible for the content of the panthlet.
+Harper stated he never misrepresented himself as a college graduate and was not responsible for the content of the pamphlet.